devi-r/React-Match-Pair-Game/README.md

 # React Match Pair Game

+Create a memory matching game where players flip cards to find matching pairs in a 4x4 grid (8 pairs total).
+The game should track flips, matches, and moves, and provide visual feedback during gameplay.

 ## Demo

 Live Preview: https://react-match-pair-game.onrender.com

-# Match Pair Game

-Create a memory matching game where players flip cards to find matching pairs in a 4x4 grid (8 pairs total).
-The game should track flips, matches, and moves, and provide visual feedback during gameplay.

 ---